fqantonio/aqua/README.md

 # PROJECT STATUS

 It was tested during December 2025.
 At this moment its in a stable operational radio control.
 Because of a telemetry antena issue the AUTO mode with GPS way points was postponed to Jannuary 2026.
-Now its in good track!
+Inspite of that, its in good track to be delivered in March to ESTM!

 ![](Photos/aquaDezembro2025.jpeg)